dvdliu/doodle-room-ai-player/README.md

-On `WORD_SELECTED` (and not the drawer), the bot starts a background loop: wait a couple seconds for something to appear, snapshot the canvas, ask Claude for a guess, send it as `CHAT_GUESS`, then wait out a cooldown before trying again — repeating until it guesses correctly, the turn ends, or it hits a max-attempts cap.
+On `WORD_SELECTED` (and not the drawer), the bot starts a background loop: wait a couple seconds for something to appear, snapshot the canvas, ask Claude for a guess, send it as `CHAT_GUESS`, then wait out a cooldown before trying again, repeating until it guesses correctly, the turn ends, or it hits a max-attempts cap.
 A `LETTER_REVEAL` wakes the loop early to retry sooner with the new information, and it's fed a running list of other players' wrong guesses so it doesn't repeat them.